Abdul-Hafeez-Galib/IOT-Basic-Projects/index.md

   delay(2000);
 }
 ```
-Really enjoyed working with these projects. :smiley:
+Really enjoyed working with these projects. 😃